-A: Extended Match supports all the Direct+ Data Products that are currently available.
+A: Extended Match supports all the Direct+ Standard Data Blocks and Data Products that are currently available.
 For details on the products and their attributes, please refer to the documentation:

 A: Multi-Process returns only one result, the best candidate, and if service=extmatch, appends the data product provided in the input.

-A: Monitoring supports all the Direct+ Data Products that are currently available.
+A: Monitoring supports all the Direct+ Standard Data Blocks and Data Products that are currently available.
 For details on the products and their attributes, please refer to the documentation:

 A: When a D-U-N-S Number is added to a Universe, an ENTER notification is included as well as a SEED notification if the registration has seed file = Yes.
 For more information please see, D-U-N-S Number Status Types.